How do I get to LAMI?

 In San Pedro take Harbor Blvd to the signal just past 6th Street.
 You’ll come to a Y. Take the option to go left onto Sampson Way.
 Follow Sampson into Ports o’ Call Village.

 Turn left at the eighth aisle in the Ports o’ Call Village parking lot and go to Berth 78.
 The sign for it is yellow and black, but it’s a bit difficult to find.
 Look instead for the San Pedro Fish Market.
-Our dock is to the right of the Fish Market, and is visible across an open grass area with a white fence around it.
-Park near the grass area (it’s free) and take the sidewalk at the right side of the grass near the Candy Shop.
-The sidewalk dead ends, then turns right.
-Just beyond the turn, you’ll find the gate to our dock on your left.
+Our dock is to the right of the Fish Market, and is visible across an open area with a chain link fence around it.
+Park anywhere near the fenced area (it’s free) and take the footpath at the middle of the fencing.

 To get to the office (Berth 73, Suite 2):

 Stay on Sampson Way past Skytower Way.
 The next second stop sign is Timms Way.
 You’ll see an off-white, two-story building with a green stripe and signs for Utro’s restaurant.
 Turn left at Timms Way and follow the road around till you can turn right into the small parking lot by the restaurant.
 Our office is the top story of the building.
 The door is past the front of the restaurant.